 I wear many hats: writer, San Francisco historian, "professor," bicyclist, tour guide, blogger, photographer, book and magazine designer.
 I’ve lived in San Francisco since 1978 and have been self-employed in various capacities since the early 1980s.
 Check out my resume.

 Books, essays, blogs, and more.
-I have two books of my own, Nowtopia, and After the Deluge, as well as five collections I’ve edited, most recently Ten Years That Shook the City: San Francisco 1968-78, with more in the pipeline.
+I have four books of my own, When Shells Crumble, Hidden San Francisco, Nowtopia, and After the Deluge, as well as five collections I’ve edited, most recently Shift Happens!
+Critical Mass at 20, with more in the pipeline.

 Since the mid-1990s I have directed Shaping San Francisco where we’ve put together an incredible archive of local history, all online now at FoundSF.org.
 I add new material to the archive on a weekly basis.
 We also archive audio recordings of our Public Talk series.

 I’ve been a daily bicyclist in San Francisco since arriving in 1978.
 With dozens of friends I helped start Critical Mass in September 1992, and after 25 years, it's a worldwide phenomenon that has connected me to amazing people around the world.
 And I still ride my bike everyday.
 It’s my main transportation.